Computer Engineering Undergraduate Assessment

 Program Educational Objectives

-Program education objectives (PEOs) are broad statements that describe what graduates are expected to attain within a few years of graduation.
+Program educational objectives (PEO) are broad statements that describe what graduates are expected to attain within a few years after graduation.
 The PEOs for the Computer Engineering program are as follows.

 PEO 1: Graduates will succeed in pursuing their chosen career path.
 The primary indicator of success is that graduates will establish a reputation among their peers for engineering expertise and sound ethical judgment.
 Other indicators of success include:

-3. Engaging in advanced study in engineering graduate programs or related areas.
+- Engaging in advanced study in engineering graduate programs or related areas;

 PEO 2: Graduates will engage in a continuous process of life-long learning.
 Evidence of such engagement includes activities such as: